-Registrations for the 2023 winter season are opening soon.
+Registrations for the 2023 winter season are open now.

 Skill Builders sessions start on 20 February